-Billbugs are a common turfgrass pest often found in turf areas, from home lawns to highly maintained golf courses and sports fields.
+Billbugs are a common turfgrass pest ghat can be found anywhere from home lawns to highly maintained golf courses and sports fields.
+Billbugs are beetles in the weevil family Curculionidae.
 There are a few species of billbugs in the genus Sphenophorus, but they all damage turfgrass in similar ways.
-These insects most often overwinter as adults, which don’t cause nearly as much turf damage as when they are in the larvae stage.
+These insects most often overwinter as adults, which don’t cause nearly as much turf damage as when they are in the larval stage.

 PC: Tom Cook.
 Adult Annual bluegrass Billbug

 The overwintering adults begin to lay eggs in the spring, around May to June, depending on temperature.
-Larvae quickly emerge from eggs and begin feeding on turfgrass plant parts like stems, crowns, and sometimes roots.
-As the larvae increase in size and prevalence, turfgrass damage and subsequent stress worsens.
+Larvae emerge shortly after and begin feeding on turfgrass plant parts like stems, crowns, and occasionally roots.
+As the larvae increase in size and population, turfgrass damage and subsequent stress worsens.
 By mid-summer, the larvae mature into pupae, where they later emerge as adults in late summer to early fall and begin the process all over again.

 Scouting and Diagnosis